top of page

 • 1 min read

-TODAY, I RECEIVED the second email from an impersonation scamster in three days.
-This one was from a Charley Burlock, who says she is an editor at Oprah's Book Club, raving about my new mystery novel, Riversong, wanting to include it in a special book club feature, and offering to give me a "roadmap" of the book club's plans.
+TODAY, I RECEIVED my second email from an impersonation scamster this week.
+This one was from a Charley Burlock, who says she is an editor at Oprah's Book Club and she's raving about my new mystery novel, Riversong.
+She wants to include it in a special book club feature, and is offering me a "roadmap" of the book club's plans.

 I discovered there is a real editor named Charley Burlock at Oprah Daily, but I'm sure she didn't send me this email, which came to me from a gmail address.
 If I'd wanted to see Charley's "roadmap," I would no doubt be asked to forward money.